BloomTech-Labs/dont-send-that-email/README.md

   * The Stripe key
   * Auth0 key

-6. Once you have your keys copied into the `.env` file in both `client` and `server` directories, you can run `npm start` in both directories.
-  You should see `Server running on port: 5000` in the `server` directory.
-  You should see `something` in the `client` directory.

-7. In the `server` directory you need to get Knex.
+6. In the `server` directory you need to get Knex.
 It's a library we use to manage our databases.
   Get it by typing `npm intal knex`.
 This will install knex so you can install the database.

 8. After you have Knex.
 In the `server` directory type `knex migrate:latest`.

+7. Once you have your keys copied into the `.env` file in both `client` and `server` directories, you can run `npm start` in both directories.
+  You should see `Server running on port: 5000` in the `server` directory.
+  You should see `something` in the `client` directory.

-Before you can run the app locally you need a couple of
+Before you can run the app locally, you need some secret keys that make the run behind the scenes.

 Keys needed
 1. IBM Watson Tone Analysis API key